 This document as part of the design assurance process, provides certainty regarding both standardisation and quality for all NZ health projects so that the project aligns with the AusHFG and the DGN.

-The FDB is used as a reference to check that the designed facility at completion, aligns to what is required and expected.
+The FDB is used as a reference to check that the designed facility at completion aligns to what is required and expected.

 When do we expect to see this document?